PaulBreugnot/GraphGitHub/docs/README.md

 on the platform, or which users and projects have the biggest influence on the world wide OpenSource community?

-Personally, I do. ;-) And we will try to discover it together.
+Personally, I do. :wink: And we will try to discover it together.

 ## Fetching data